kimrypstra/GT-R_Database/GT-R Database/Data/ModelData/R33/V-Spec N1/V-Spec N1.md

 QM1 - White V-Spec N1 (Series 2): __21__
 QM1 - White V-Spec N1 (Series 3): __11__

-As there are a few Series 1 BCNR33s with no production data available, the true number may be slightly higher.
+As there are 13 Series 1 cars with no records the actual numbers may be slightly higher.

 V-Spec N1 is only available in QM1 White without Super Fine Hard Coat